-Tip: See Big Bear Events at Eventbrite to
+Tip: See Big Bear Events at Eventbrite

-see what's happening during your stay.
+to see what's happening during your stay.

 The Chalet is the perfect gateway to hiking, running, biking, horseback riding, sledding, snowshoeing, and cross-country skiing.
-Established hiking paths begin at your back door, and the 2,663-mile Pacific Crest Trail passes nearby.
+Established hiking paths literally begin at your back door, and the 2,663-mile Pacific Crest Trail passes nearby.

-The kitchen is roomy and equipped with full-size appliances (including new refrigerator, stove, oven, and dishwasher) plus all the cooking gear you need to create memorable meals.
-(Even a crockpot.)
+The kitchen is roomy and equipped with full-size appliances (including new refrigerator, stove, oven, and dishwasher) plus all the cooking gear you need to create memorable meals (even a crockpot).
 If you don't see what you want, just talk to Kay!

 The living room offers a queen-size fold-out bed, and the living room can also accommodate an airbed.
 For maximum comfort, we recommend no more than eight adults in the Chalet.